zmalone/chef-web-docs/source/starter-use-cases/ntp.md

 NTP with Chef
 =============
-A common problem for system administrators is ensuring system time is correct.
-Thankfully, we have the [NTP project][ntp-project] to help alleviate this problem.
+Clock synchronization across a network of computers is important for a number of reasons.
+The [NTP][ntp-project] is protocol designed to synchronize the clocks of computers over a network.
 In this guide, we will write our own NTP cookbook.

+##### Pre-requisite Steps
 This tutorial assumes you have completed the QuickStart Guide, and already have a working `chef-repo`.

 ---

-##### Create the ntp cookbook
+##### Create our ntp cookbook
 To get started, we need to create a new cookbook called "ntp".
 We can use the `knife` command to generate some basic files and folders for us:

     $ knife cookbook create ntp

-This will generate an `ntp` directory in the `cookbooks` directory of your chef-repo (`chef-repo/cookbooks/ntp`) with several subdirectories in it, such as `recipes`, `providers` and `attributes`.
+This will generate an `ntp` directory in the `cookbooks` directory of your chef-repo (`chef-repo/cookbooks/ntp`) with several subdirectories in it, such as `recipes`, `providers` and `attributes`, the initial framework for our cookbook.

 ---